Write a business plan

 Your business plan is essentially, the foundation of your business.
 So, without it, you’ll always lack guidance, reference, and organization.

 Writing a traditional business plan is lengthy but easier than most may think.
 This type of business plan can be 30 to 40 pages in length, extremely detailed, and are written three to five years out into the future.

 Lean canvas business plan

-A lean canvas business plan is a 1-page startup plan that helps you our ideas into key assumptions. deconstruct construct your idea into its key assumptions.
-As a result, this type of business plan is much shorter, conscience, and informational.
+A lean canvas business plan is a 1-page startup plan that helps you our ideas into key assumptions.
+Deconstruct your idea into its key assumptions.
+As a result, this type of business plan is much shorter, concise, and informational.

 Write a traditional business plan

 The executive summary is the synopsis of the traditional business plan.
 This is essentially a quick summary that knocks out all questions that the full document will encase.
 Additionally, this section of your business plan shouldn’t exceed two pages and must answer these nine questions.

 - What industry is your company entering?

 - Why will consumers want to pay for your product/services?

 - Will your business need extra funding, and if so, how much?